edoski/bostarter/docs/DB-PRJ-REPORT.md

-# ensure generate_url() is being used EVERYWHERE IN ALL PUBLIC AND COMPONENTS

 # when done refactoring /public w ActionPipeline, push and ask claude to generate multiline header comments same as /actions but like this:
 ```php